Skip to content

 class RENDER render

-class CPG,ANNOTATE,QUERY cpg
+class PARSE,CPG,DF,ANNOTATE,TAINT,QUERY cpg

 class JSON,FINDINGS data

-Design decisions
+Design Decisions

 Why static analysis?